spacetelescope/jwst_validation_notebooks/CONTRIBUTOR.md

 ![Imports](docs/static/regtestdata.png)

 This will download all of the files including the association and assign the association to the variable `rtdata`.
-You can then pass `rtdata.input` to the pipeline like below
+Below is an example of how to pass `rtdata` to the `Image3` pipeline.

 ![Imports](docs/static/pipelinecall.png)